Forget substance, this one’s all about style. Of your resume that is.

 - Experience.
 However, if education is not the strongest component of your resume, go ahead and list your experience first, starting with your most current job and all your responsibilities.

 - Education.
-Clearly state your schooling from the most recent institution you’ve attended, with all dates, locations, and certification received.
+Clearly state your schooling from the most recent institution you’ve attended, with all dates, locations, and certifications received.

 RELATED: Do Recruiters Still Read Resumes?